Cell death: Other variations of PCD

 Other pathways of programmed cell death have been discovered.
 Called "non-apoptotic programmed cell-death" (or "caspase-independent programmed cell-death"), these alternative routes to death are as efficient as apoptosis and can function as either backup mechanisms or the main type of PCD.

 Some such forms of programmed cell death are anoikis, almost identical to apoptosis except in its induction; cornification, a form of cell death exclusive to the eyes; excitotoxicity; ferroptosis, an iron-dependent form of cell death and Wallerian degeneration.

 Plant cells undergo particular processes of PCD similar to autophagic cell death.
 However, some common features of PCD are highly conserved in both plants and metazoa.

 Activation-induced cell death (AICD) is a programmed cell death caused by the interaction of Fas receptor (Fas, CD95)and Fas ligand (FasL, CD95 ligand).
 It occurs as a result of repeated stimulation of specific T-cell receptors (TCR) and it helps to maintain the periphery immune tolerance.
 Therefore, an alteration of the process may lead to autoimmune diseases.
 In the other words AICD is the negative regulator of activated T-lymphocytes.

 Ischemic cell death, or oncosis, is a form of accidental, or passive cell death that is often considered a lethal injury.
 The process is characterized by mitochondrial swelling, cytoplasm vacuolization, and swelling of the nucleus and cytoplasm.

 Mitotic catastrophe is an oncosuppressive mechanism that can lead to cell death that is due to premature or inappropriate entry of cells into mitosis.
 It is the most common mode of cell death in cancer cells exposed to ionizing radiation and many other anti-cancer treatments.

 Immunogenic cell death or immunogenic apoptosis is a form of cell death caused by some cytostatic agents such as anthracyclines, oxaliplatin and bortezomib, or radiotherapy and photodynamic therapy (PDT).

 Pyroptosis is a highly inflammatory form of programmed cell death that occurs most frequently upon infection with intracellular pathogens and is likely to form part of the antimicrobial response in myeloid cells.

-PANoptosis is a unique inflammatory cell death pathway that integrates components from other cell death pathways.
-The totality of biological effects in PANoptosis cannot be individually accounted for by pyroptosis, apoptosis, or necroptosis alone.
-PANoptosis is regulated by multifaceted macromolecular complexes termed PANoptosomes.
+PANoptosis is an innate immune, lytic cell death pathway initiated by innate immune sensors and driven by caspases and RIP kinases through PANoptosome complexes.
+To date, several PANoptosome complexes have been characterized, including ZBP1-, AIM2-, RIPK1-, NLRC5-/NLRP12-, and NLRP3-PANoptosomes.
+PANoptosis is critical in innate immune responses for host defense, but it has also been implicated in inflammation and pathology in inflammatory diseases, infections, and cancers.

+Phagoptosis is cell death resulting from a live cell being phagocytosed (i.e. eaten) by another cell (usually a phagocyte), resulting in death and digestion of the engulfed cell.
+Phagoptosis can occur to cells that are pathogenic, cancerous, aged, damaged or excess to requirements.